jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 gbsg.subset <- gbsg[, c("age", "size", "nodes")]
 ```

-Now the dataset **gbsg.subset** only contains the following three columns and should look like this:
+Now the dataset **gbsg.subset** only contains the following three columns and could look like this:

 ![](./Images/gbsg_subset.png "gbsg subset")